davidjgoss/davidjgoss.co/blog/_posts/2016-02-24-elegant-async-talk.md

 - talks
 - mkjs
 summary:
   Last night I gave a brief talk at MK.js about writing elegant async code with ES2015 Promises.
-I'm pretty happy with how I did --- it was after all my first crack at public speaking --- and the audience seemed to like the content.
+I'm pretty happy with how I did --- it was my first try at public speaking --- and the audience seemed to like the content.
 ---

 Last night I gave a brief talk at [MK.js](http://www.meetup.com/mkjscript/) about writing elegant async code with ES2015 Promises.